 How the Homestead Exemption Works Under Chapter 13

-If you have equity in your home and are concerned about how to protect it from creditors, it’s important to consult a knowledgeable attorney who understands how to use Arkansas and federal law to best benefit your specific situation.
+If you have equity in your home and are concerned about protecting it from creditors, it’s important to consult a knowledgeable attorney who understands how to use Arkansas and federal law to best benefit your specific situation.
 Call the team at Natural State Law today at (501) 916-2878 to learn more and schedule a free consultation.